CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 Run `ip vrf help` for additional `ip vrf` commands.

-{{%notice note%}}
-You might see a warning, similar to the one below from `systemctl` for any management VRF service.
-You can ignore this warning.
-This is a problem in `systemd` in Debian 10 (buster).

-Warning: The unit file, source configuration file or drop-ins of ntp@mgmt.service changed on disk.
-Run 'systemctl daemon-reload' to reload unit
-{{%/notice%}}

 ### Enable Polling with snmpd in a Management VRF

 When you enable `snmpd` to run in the management VRF, you need to specify that VRF so that `snmpd` listens on eth0 in the management VRF; you can also configure `snmpd` to listen on other ports.
 In Cumulus Linux, SNMP configuration is VRF aware so `snmpd` can bind to multiple IP addresses each configured with a particular VRF (routing table).
 The `snmpd` daemon responds to polling requests on the interfaces of the VRF on which the request comes in.
 For information about configuring SNMP version 1, 2c, and 3 Traps and (v3) Inform messages, refer to {{<link url="Simple-Network-Management-Protocol-SNMP">}}.

 {{%notice note%}}
 The message `Duplicate IPv4 address detected, some interfaces may not be visible in IP-MIB` displays after starting `snmpd` in the management VRF.
-This is because the IP-MIB assumes that the same IP address cannot be used twice on the same device; the IP-MIB is not VRF aware.
-This message is a warning that the SNMP IP-MIB detects overlapping IP addresses on the system; it does *not* indicate a problem and is non-impacting to the operation of the switch.
+This is because the IP-MIB assumes that you cannot use the same IP address twice on the same device; the IP-MIB is not VRF aware.
+This message is a warning that the SNMP IP-MIB detects overlapping IP addresses on the system; it does *not* indicate a problem and does not impact the operation of the switch.
 {{%/notice%}}

 ### ping or traceroute on the Management VRF

-By default, when you issue a `ping` or `traceroute`, the packet is sent to the data plane network (the main routing table).
+By default, when you issue a `ping` or `traceroute`, the packet goes to the data plane network (the main routing table).
 To use `ping` or `traceroute` on the management network, use `ping -I mgmt` or `traceroute -i mgmt`.
 To select a source address within the management VRF, use the `-s` flag for `traceroute`.

 ```
 cumulus@switch:~$ ping -I mgmt <destination-ip>